openbuckets/openbuckets-sdk-js/README.md

 var opts = {
-  'keywords': abg, // {String} the search keywords to filter bucket names (e.g., \"abg\") 'type': aws, // {String} the type of bucket to filter (e.g., aws,dos,azure,gcp) 'exact': 0, // {String} whether to perform an exact match for the keywords (0 for false, 1 for true) 'start': 0, // {String} starting index for pagination 'limit': 1000, // {String} number of search results to return per page 'order': fileCount, // {String} the sorting field for the search results (e.g., \"fileCount\" for sorting by file count) 'direction': asc // {String} the sorting direction for the search results (e.g., \"asc\" for ascending) };
+  'keywords': abg, // {String} the search keywords to filter bucket names (e.g., \"abg\") 'type': aws, // {String} the type of bucket to filter (e.g., aws,dos,azure,gcp) 'exact': 0, // {Number} whether to perform an exact match for the keywords (0 for false, 1 for true) 'start': 0, // {Number} starting index for pagination 'limit': 1000, // {Number} number of search results to return per page 'order': fileCount, // {String} the sorting field for the search results (e.g., \"fileCount\" for sorting by file count) 'direction': asc // {String} the sorting direction for the search results (e.g., \"asc\" for ascending) };